 Moving to a new area is never easy, especially when you’re a kid.
 Switching schools and making new friends is always a tough situation for a child.
-Here are some simple and helpful tips for the moving talk to help your children adjust to the big move and see it in a positive light.
+Here are some simple and helpful tips for how to tell your kids about moving.
+The moving talk will help your children adjust to the big move and see it in a positive light.

-The Moving Talk: Tips for Preparing Your Child For A Move
+Tips To Prepare Your Child For A Move

 Bring Up the Move

-First things first, you have to break the news to your kids that you are going to be moving.
+Plan a time to break the news to your kids that you are going to be moving.
+Pick a time when there will plenty of time to talk and answer questions.
+You don’t want it to be rushed.
 Most commonly they’re going to have concerns.
 Listen to their concerns and really try to understand where they are coming from, that way you can give them the best ways to approach their upcoming situations.
 Let them know that you understand how they feel and you know it’s never easy adjusting to a new home, school and friends.

 Provide Information to Ease Moving Fears and Grow Excitement for the Move